 “You must be thirsty.”
-He put a cup to her lips and, after she drank, removed her bonds.
+He put the cup to her lips and, after she drank, removed her bonds.

-Then he plied her with more drugged wine and sent her to the Red Madame, along with a note that read: “Train this one and keep her for me.
-I want to see what you can make of her.
-Do your best.”
+Then he plied her with more drugged wine and sent her to the Red Madame, along with a note that read: “Train this one.
+Keep her for me.
+I want to see what you can make of her.”

 The Road to Alexandria

-Sagen was not prepared for the reception awaiting him on the road to Alexandria.
+Sagen wasn’t prepared for the reception awaiting him as they neared Alexandria.
 In many cases, his entourage had surprised the lords they were visiting.
 Others had a scant few hours’ warning due to alert sentries.
 However, it was evident even before entering Gregory Locke’s domain, that preparations had been going on for days, possibly since the Royal Tour began.

 Three dozen men sourced from every southern noble household had ridden out to provide an honor guard, intercepting the royal caravan a day from Fairness Crossing.
-Its leader was Gregory’s eldest son and heir, Danyth, a handsome lad half the age of the king.
+Its leader was Gregory’s eldest son and heir, Danyth, a handsome lad half the king’s age.
 With long flaxen hair, a neatly trimmed beard, and a suntanned face, he was typical of his family.

 Nor had the riders come alone.
 Cresting a hill before sunset that night, Sagen beheld a tent city waiting for them.
 The smells of food carrying on the soft evening breeze made his mouth water.
 Servants had laid out tables, covered in heavy brocade.